-All of the earlier options take hours for a car to recharge.
+The earlier options take hours for a car to recharge.
 Fast chargers by comparison take much less time, and make long distance road trips practical.
 They work by providing a much greater amount of electricity and by changing it into direct current meaning it can be fed straight into the battery.
 Like petrol, you can choose just to 'top up' your car and put in a few minutes' worth of power.

-25 minutes typically adds 100km, however this type of charging equipment comes in a large range of speed and purchase costs (starting at \$15,000, to over \$50,000).
+25 minutes typically adds 100km, however much shorter recharge times will become possible when New Zealand gains higher power charging stations and cars that support them.
+This type of charging equipment comes in a large range of speeds and therefore costs (under \$10,000 to over \$100,000; a 50kW device is in the middle of this range.)
 They are purchased by organisations and put in key locations where a high volume of car owners can drive to, such as town centers, supermarkets or petrol stations, or workplace fleet carparks.
 They are overkill in locations where people intend to park for hours; a slower charger would be more appropriate there.

 Your car will normally come with a portable cable for only one of the two wall-sockets pictured on the previous page, and might come with a cable to plug into a "Type 2" wall socket.
-Consider owning your car for a few weeks so you can confirm whether you actually need to buy another cable, socket, or charging unit.
+Pick carefully when buying a cable, socket, or charging unit.
 Do not allow a car dealer to sell you a cable for a Japanese shaped wall socket or 100V electricity; this is unsafe and not permitted.